molily/molily.de/_posts/2020-11-21-testing-angular.md

 }
 ```

-`page` is the current page the user seems. `pages` is the total number of pages. `previousPage` and `nextPage` are functions for turning the pages.
+`page` is the current page number. `pages` is the total number of pages. `previousPage` and `nextPage` are functions for turning the pages.

 <aside class="margin-note">Use properties from context</aside>